fragonib/cartelera-skill-be/README.md

 # What is this?

-This is an alexa skill backend for getting a rank for a given movie.
+This is an alexa skill backend to get a rank for a given movie.

-# What do you need
+# What do you need?

 Right know retrieves the movie reviews from Filmaffinity.com and return Alexa speeches in spanish language.